 Eddard and I often marvelled at how quickly Pacing worked for us.
 Before we knew about the power of Pacing and Rapport, we would have approached this sort of situation with threats and warnings.
 And almost always, we’d end up fighting.
 Pacing seemed like a magic trick to us.

-Angry Chap: After a pause, The machete clattered to the floor.
-And put his hands out together in front of him, showing that he’d accept handcuffs.
-(Clearly, not a new experience to him!)
+Angry Chap: After a pause, the machete clattered to the floor.
+Then he put his hands together in front of him, showing that he’d accept handcuffs.
+Clearly, this was not a new experience for him.

 I handcuffed him and talked calmly and reassuringly.
 Moments later, the fast-response car screeched to a halt.
 Two of my shift colleagues jumped out, ready for a drama.